 Regulated HRT is molecularly identical to the hormones produced in the body and is available on NHS e.g. oestradiol gel and micro ionised progesterone.
 Read our blog on HRT to learn more.

 A healthy diet should not be underplayed when it comes to maintaining a healthy hormone balance.

-Ensuring your diet is rich in fresh fruits and vegetables, particularly broccoli, sprouts and carrots will help you gain the key nutrients you need to support longer term health as well as maintain good hormone balance.
+Ensuring your diet is rich in fresh fruits and vegetables, particularly broccoli, sprouts and carrots will help you gain the key nutrients you need to support long term health as well as maintain a good hormone balance.

 Include foods such as soya, lentils, chickpeas, flaxseeds, oats and wholegrain rice which all contain phytoestrogens.
-These are plant-based foods which help to balance hormones and provide oestrogenic ‘activity’ where required.
+These are plant-based foods that help to balance hormones and provide oestrogenic ‘activity’ where required.